cjohansson/emacs-ssh-deploy/README.md

 You can pipe remote connections as well like this:

-### SSH, not asynchronous, automatic uploads, piped to other user on remote server and with custom deployment script.
+### SSH, not asynchronous, with automatic uploads, piped to other user on remote server and with custom deployment script.

 ``` emacs-lisp
 ((nil . (